ryoheiyasuda/FLIMage_public/README.md

 * Compiled and packaged installer can be found in  https://github.com/ryoheiyasuda/FLIMage_Installer (provided "as is")

-* The code is under BSD free software license.

 * The compilation time is typically ~2 min on a reasonable desktop (like iCore7 3GHz).

 * The solution file is made in Visual Studio 2017 or 2022 (free "Community" version should build this) in ./FLIMage